List of career achievements by Serena Williams

 This page lists various career, tournament, and seasonal achievements by tennis player Serena Williams.

 Williams has won a record 13 Grand Slam singles titles on hard court.
 She holds the Open Era record for most women's singles titles at the Australian Open (7) and shares with Chris Evert the Open Era record for most titles won at the US Open (6).
 She also holds the records for the most women's singles matches won at majors (367) and most singles majors won since turning 30 years old (10).
 She is the only tennis player, male or female, to win three of the four Grand Slams at least 6 times.
 She is also a five-time winner of the WTA Tour Championships in the singles division.

-In doubles, the Williams sisters have the third most women's doubles Grand Slam titles, behind the 18 titles of Natasha Zvereva (14 with Gigi Fernández) and the record 20 titles won by Martina Navratilova and Pam Shriver.
+In doubles, the Williams sisters have the third most women's doubles Grand Slam titles, behind the 18 titles of Natasha Zvereva (14 with Gigi Fernandez) and the record 20 titles won by Martina Navratilova and Pam Shriver.
 Serena and Venus are the only tennis players in history with four Olympic gold medals (three in women's doubles together and one each in singles), and to win Olympic gold in the same event on three occasions.
 They are the only women tennis players in the Open Era to win Olympic gold in both the singles and doubles categories.
 At the 2012 Summer Olympics, Serena Williams became only the third player to win Olympic gold medals in both singles and doubles at one Olympic Games, after Helen Wills Moody at the 1924 Summer Olympics and Venus at the 2000 Sydney Olympics.
 Williams is the only singles player, male or female, to accomplish a Career Golden Slam in both singles and doubles.